Nick689/CustomPOS/Readme.md

 ## Description
-CustomPOS is a retail Point of Sale system based on libreOffice and programmed with macros so that you can customize it with only basic programming skill.
+CustomPOS is a retail Point of Sale system based on LibreOffice and programmed with macros so that you can customize it with only basic programming skill.

 The use of spreadsheet has greatly accelerated the programming.
 However, CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the database engine running behind.

 CustomPOS GUI has been designed with the most possible efficiency.
-That is why POS module is made of one page only without sub-page, only one popup validation will run invoice recording.
+That is why POS module is made of only one page without sub-page, only one popup validation will run invoice recording.

 CustomPOS main concepts are:
-- You can easily customize this program (you need to know basics about programing, networking and SQL)
+- You can easily customize it yourself (you need to know basics about programing, networking and SQL)
 - You are the master of your data: full database access let you correct any mistakes at their origin, you can also extract data for statistics, accounting, etc ...

 ## [Screenshot](https://github.com/Nick689/CustomPOS/blob/master/Preview/ViewAll.md)